cloudfoundry/capi-k8s-release/src/package-image-uploader/README.md

 ```

 ### DELETE /images
 Deletes an image from the registry.
-The image reference should include a tag or digest, otherwise `latest` is assumed.
+The image reference should include a tag or digest.
+Defaults to the `latest` tag.
+When an image is deleted by tag the endpoint will attempt to delete the manifests for both the tag and the digest.
 **Note:** Many registries delete images asynchronously, so the image may not be deleted immediately.
+**Note:** Some registries (e.g. GCR) require deleting an image's tag manifests before its digest manifest can be deleted.

 Request body:
 ```
 {
-  "image_reference": "docker.io/cfcapidocker/some-image-name@sha256:some-image-digest",
+  "image_reference": "docker.io/cfcapidocker/some-image-name:some-tag",
 }
 ```